 Health experts and tech gurus have thus been working hand in hand to produce smartphone apps that make contact tracing easily.
 By giving people an easy way to log their travel patterns and human interactions in the form of an app, these software developers and health experts can ensure everybody, everywhere is contact tracing like never before.

-While this is great for public health, it has some serious implications for personal privacy.
+While this is great for public health, it has some serious implications for personal privacy, which will require the assistance of an SEO agency to deal with.

 A number of stories from the Associated Press have already illustrated that the development and widespread deployment of some contact tracing apps may entail some privacy perils.